chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 ### Load Balancer

-LoadBalancers in on-premise deployment are set up according to [Chef Automate HA Architecture](/automate/ha/).
+LoadBalancers in AWS deployment are set up according to [Chef Automate HA Architecture](/automate/ha/).

 You can setup your [load balancer](/automate/loadbalancer_configuration/) using: